About Us

 Buddies are kids and young adults (between the ages of 10 and 25 who don’t have a disability who hang out with our players on the field, having fun and making friends.
 Many times the buddies get more out of this than our players.
 (Another thing we learned.)

 It seems like most of our locations are always trying to find more buddies.
-To be a buddy you don’t have to be good in baseball, or any sport for that matter.
+To be a buddy you don’t have to be good in baseball, or any sport for that matter (please leave your baseball gloves in the car).
 Buddies don’t even have to like sports at all.
 You only have to want to have fun and make some friends as you interact with your players.
 Just be yourself.
 Don’t forget to talk with your player, even if they don’t communicate using words.
 They hear and understand everything you say and love the fact that you are engaging with them.
 After one game you have made a best friend for life.
 A friend who is smart, has a great sense of humor, and will care about you and want only the very best for you.
 All characteristics of good friends.

 The Fundamental Goal of Challenger Baseball is to Make Friends